cthill/LocalSO/README.md

  - Python 2.7

 #### Starting The Server
+If on Windows, run `start_server.cmd` from explorer or the command line.

-Run `main.py` from the command line:
+Otherwise, run `src/main.py` from the command line:
 ```
-$ python main.py
+$ python src/main.py
 ```

 #### Connecting To The Server
 Before connecting, obtain a copy of the Stick Online client version 0.0227.

-To connect to the game server with an unmodified client, you must add two entries to your hosts file.
-Add the following to `C:\Windows\System32\drivers\etc\hosts`
+To connect with an unmodified client, you must add two entries to your hosts file.
+Add the following two entries to `C:\Windows\System32\drivers\etc\hosts`
 ```
 127.0.0.1	stickonline.redirectme.net
 127.0.0.1	www.stick-online.com
 ```
-Start the client and it should connect to the server emulator.
+Start the client and it should connect to the server.

 Note: you will not be able to connect to the official www.stick-online.com website without first undoing these changes.